airamez/Learning-Coding/README.md

   # Function Body
   return [return value]

-# Using the pass keyword to define for a function without body
+# Using the pass keyword to define a function without body
 def function_name (param1, param2, param3):
   pass # Create a placeholder for future code